 Culinary Coordinator Scholarship

 - To a woman who will plan and execute a menu for eight women during the Alpine Art Retreat.
 The Culinary Coordinator does planning, prep, presentation, and we do the applauds.
-Application must be made by June 15, 2017 with selection made by June 30, 2017.
+She would purchase the exact foods preferred (and receive reimbursement) and transport to retreat site.
+Application must be made by June 15, 2018 with selection made by June 30, 2018.

 - The Culinary Coordinator receives full room and board at Lake Alpine Resort during the Alpine Art Retreat.